vizagite/events/README.md

 # Events
-Coming soon.
-Upcoming events of Vizag.
+Upcoming events in and around the city of Vizag.
+Sourced from news and others.

-Contribute if you can as per [guide](https://github.com/vizagite/vizagite/blob/main/contributing.md)
+Contribute if you have any **public** events to list as per [guide](https://github.com/vizagite/vizagite/blob/main/contributing.md)